About the Journal

-Advanced Electromagnetics (AEM), is electronic peer-reviewed open access journal that publishes original research articles as well as review articles in all areas of electromagnetic science and engineering.
+Advanced Electromagnetics, is electronic peer-reviewed open access journal that publishes original research articles as well as review articles in all areas of electromagnetic science and engineering.
 The aim of the journal is to become a premier open access source of high quality research that spans the entire broad field of electromagnetics from static to optical frequencies.

-Additionally, through its unique from-Conference-to-Journal-Publication concept, AEM offers a rare opportunity for authors to submit papers to one of its partner conferences and then be considered for journal publication.
-With its multi-layered review process, AEM helps authors prepare, improve, and timely publish their research papers.
+Additionally, through its unique from-Conference-to-Journal-Publication concept, Advanced Electromagnetics offers a rare opportunity for authors to submit papers to one of its partner conferences and then be considered for journal publication.
+With its multi-layered review process, Advanced Electromagnetics helps authors prepare, improve, and timely publish their research papers.

 Publication in this journal is totally free.
 There are no article submission charges, no article processing charges and no publication fees.